 Total Distance: Total 54.7 km.
 Breakdown: Paddling 46.3 km, Portages 8.4km

 Elevation Gain: Mostly flat, total variance = low of 268 m to high of 316 m

 Duration: 7 days, 6 nights

-This route takes place in the northern part of Algonquin Provincial Park, starting and ending at Brent Campground.
+Location: This route takes place in the northern part of Algonquin Provincial Park, starting and ending at Brent Campground.

 Traditional Territory: This route in Algonquin Provincial Park is located on the traditional territory of the Omàmìwininìwag (Algonquin) and Anishinabewaki (source).